 One of the first major companies that faced the repercussions of a driver using a cell phone while driving was Coca-Cola.
 The company faced a distracted driving lawsuit when a woman was seriously injured after being struck by a Coca-Cola Refreshments truck in 2010.
 The driver of the truck was found to have been talking on the phone using hands-free technology at the time of the accident, and turned left into oncoming traffic, crushing the woman’s car.
 The spine injury she suffered in the accident required back surgery.
 Coca-Cola’s negligence in warning and educating their drivers on the dangers of cell phone use rendered a $21 million verdict from a Corpus Christi jury, although the company had argued that its policies abided with Texas law.

-This verdict caused Coca-Cola to reconsider their cell phone policies.
+This verdict caused Coca-Cola to reconsider its cell phone policies.

 However, it is not the only time that such an accident has been caused by drivers distracted by hands-free devices.